-(3) In the 16X operation mode, the CW operation range is limited to 8MHz due to the 16X CLK.
-The maximum clock frequency for the 16X CLK is 128MHz.
-In the 8X, 4X, and 1X modes, higher CW signal frequencies up to 15 MHz can be supported with small degradation in performance.
-In addition, clock amplitude can influence phase noise as well and >0.7Vpp is recommended when differential clocks are used.
-Please see the application information: CW Clock selection.
+(2) In the 16X operation mode, the CW operation range is limited to 8 MHz due to the 16X CLK.
+The maximum clock frequency for the 16X CLK is 128 MHz.
+In the 8X, 4X, and 1X modes, higher CW signal frequencies up to 15 MHz can be supported with small degradation in performance, see application information: CW clock selection.